4.3. Preferences

 Use default cerr

-Redirects cerr to the default output (for example a console).
-Needs to be activated explicitly, otherwise only the redirect will be output.
+Redirects cerr to the default output (for example, a console).
+Must be activated explicitly; otherwise, only the redirection will be output.

 Exception Handling

-Exceptions are handled as selected for each kind of exception:
+Exceptions are handled as selected for each type of exception:

 On Warnings, On Errors, etc.

-Defines what is to happen upon warnings, errors, etc. Especially helpful if no source code for real tracing is available.
+Defines the actions to be taken upon warnings, errors, etc. This is especially helpful if no source code is available for detailed tracing.
 Possible settings: Continue, Abort, Exit(0), Exit(ErrCode).

 Symbol Controlled Debugging